-Steven Mullaney captains Nottinghamshire in the Specsavers County Championship and also leads the Notts Outlaws in the Royal London One-Day Cup competition.
+Steven Mullaney captains Nottinghamshire in the Specsavers County Championship and, after Dan Christian's late internatioanl call-up, took the reins of the Outlaws T20 campaign in 2021.
 He was seen as the natural replacement to take over from the retiring Chris Read, who led the side for ten years, in 2017.

 Since signing from Lancashire ahead of the 2010 campaign he has racked up an impressive collection of awards and medals, after playing decisive roles in county championship, one-day and T20 successes.